JoeVirtual/KonFoo/docs/pointers/index.rst

      {'id': 'Pointer.data.item.data', 'name': 'String14', 'value': 'Konfoo is Fun'}]

 .. note::

   The class name of the instance is used for the root name as long as no *name* is given.

 Write Field Attributes
 ----------------------

 You can **write** the *attributes* of each :ref:`field <field>` of a `pointer`_ to a ``.csv`` file by calling the method :meth:`~Container.write_csv`.

-Default attribute is the field :attr:`~Field.value`.
+The default attribute is the field :attr:`~Field.value`.

     >>> # List the field values of the pointer and nested pointers as a CSV list.
     >>> pointer.to_csv(nested=True)